Benefit Concert to be held to help Victims of Child Sexual Abuse

 MECA Music Heals, Philadelphia Weekly, XPN Welcomes and World Café Live are coming together

-for a concert to benefit the Philadelphia Children’s Alliance and victims of child sexual
+for a concert to benefit the Philadelphia Children’s Alliance and victims of child sexual abuse

 on Nov.
 6, 2013